Stillwell_fellowship

 Published in AIAA Journal of Guidance, Control, and Dynamics, 2023

-ONE of the challenges for flying quadrotors in cluttered envi-ronments is to optimize their trajectories subject to collision avoidance constraints in real time.
+One of the challenges for flying quadrotors in cluttered envi-ronments is to optimize their trajectories subject to collision avoidance constraints in real time.
 Along such a trajectory, the position of the quadrotor must stay within a set of collision-free corridors.
 Each corridor is a bounded convex flight space.

 Published in 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2024